zeromq/zeromq.org/content/docs/socket_api.md

 {{< example hello_world_server >}}

-The server creates a socket of type response (you can read more on the request-response chapter), binds it to port 5555 and then waits for messages.
+The server creates a socket of type response (you will read more about [request-response]({{< relref "#request-reply-pattern" >}}) later), binds it to port 5555 and then waits for messages.
 You can also see that we have zero configuration, we are just sending strings.

 {{< example hello_world_client >}}

-The client create a socket of type request, connect and start sending messages.
+The client creates a socket of type request, connects and starts sending messages.

 Both the `send` and `receive` methods are blocking (by default).
 For the receive it is simple: if there are no messages the method will block.
 For sending it is